softwareguru/airflowsummit-website/content/sessions/2025/26-pittsburgh-goes-with-the-flow-use-cases-in-local-government.md

 images:
 slides:
 video:
+summary: "Come and learn how the City of Pittsburgh uses Airflow for a variety of tasks, from employee-focused use cases to publication of public-facing information.
+Airflow acts as a funnel point and is an essential tool for Pittsburgh's Data Services team."
 ---

 The City of Pittsburgh utilizes Airflow (via Astronomer) for a wide variety of tasks.
 From employee-focused use cases, like time bank balancing and internal dashboards, to public-facing publication, the City's data flows through our DAGs from many sources to many sources.
 Airflow acts as a funnel point and is an essential tool for Pittsburgh's Data Services team.